 All of us want our elderly loved ones to be safe.
-Unfortunately, sometimes unforeseen emergencies happen and not being prepared for them often lead to unwanted consequences.
+Unfortunately, unforeseen emergencies sometimes happen, and being unprepared for them often leads to unwanted consequences.

 Of course, prevention should always be your first step, however, to further enhance safety a medical alert watch can be a great choice for seniors.
 It’s particularly useful for those who live alone, but any senior can benefit from it: getting help in case of emergency is so much easier with a medical alert watch on your wrist.

 I’ve met so many seniors in the hospital who had been lying on the floor in their homes for hours or even days before someone finally became aware of them and called the ambulance.